Ho-lab-jaist/WoTT-Haptic-Interface/README.md

  - This project implements:

-A WoT client that consumes the exposed thing to communicate with *haptic jacket* (vibration modules) via WoT APIs and HapTic APIs
+A WoT client that consumes the exposed thing to communicate with *haptic jacket* (vibration modules) via WoT APIs and hapticAPI

 ## Built With
 - WoT Client